Swiss businessman Eugen Kägi dies

 Eugen Kägi was born on September 19, 1928, and grew up in Bad Ragaz.
-His father, Otto Kägi Sr, founded the company as a bakery in 1934.
+His father, Otto Kägi Sr, founded Kägi Söhne AG as a bakery in 1934.
 The chocolate-covered Kägi-fret wafers are its most popular product.

-Together with his brothers Otto Jr and Alfred, Eugen Kägi helped run Kägi Söhne AG from 1965 and build it into a successful confectioner and chocolate producer based in Toggenburg, canton St Gallen.
+Together with his brothers Otto Jr and Alfred, Eugen Kägi helped run the company from 1965 and build it into a successful confectioner and chocolate producer based in Toggenburg, canton St Gallen.
 At the beginning of 2022, Kägi products were sold in over 30 countries.

 More